PC talk system recommendations blog Facebook YouTube articles and guides links bio

 Self-contained Liquid Recommendations:

-Corsair Hydro X Series XC7 - A solid Corsiar unit.
+Corsair Nautilus 240 RS - A solid Corsiar unit.
 Self contained you don't have to worry about checking liquid levels or leaks.
-(This is an updated for 2018 model.)

 CPU Cooler Compound / Paste